Goriander/learn_1/README.md

 # learn_1
 My first program in C#

-In this program i`am testing sorting and searching algorithms.
+In this program im testing sorting and searching algorithms.

 Sorting algorithms: